dakoller/docling-wrapper/architecture_docs/currentTask.md

-# Current Task: Project Setup and Core API Implementation
+# Current Task: OTEL Functionality Disabled

 ## Current Objectives
-- ✅ Set up the basic project structure for the Claude - Docling API Wrapper
+- ✅ Remove OpenTelemetry (OTEL) integration from the project
-- ✅ Configure the development environment with necessary dependencies
+- ✅ Simplify the architecture by removing observability dependencies
-- ✅ Implement the core API functionality (Phase 1 from projectRoadmap.md)
+- ✅ Update documentation to reflect the changes

 ## Context
 The project has completed its initial setup phase.
 We have implemented the basic functionality for converting HTML to Markdown, both from URLs and raw HTML content.
 The PDF conversion functionality is planned for future implementation.